tailwindlabs/tailwindcss/source/docs/preflight.blade.md

 You can always add default header styles to your project by [adding your own base styles](/docs/adding-base-styles).

+If you'd like to selectively introduce sensible default heading styles into article-style parts of a page, we recommend the [@tailwindcss/typography plugin](/docs/typography-plugin/).

 ---

 ## Lists are unstyled